 These paleo potstickers are made using thinly sliced daikon radish.
 A daikon radish is a type of Japanese radish that is very long, thick and white.
 It’s usually sold in any grocery stores, at least in Canada, but if you can’t find it, try going to an Asian grocery store.
 They should have some as it’s a pretty popular vegetable to use in Asian dishes.

 Using a cabbage shredder, you’ll need to thinly slice your daikon.
 It’s very important that you use a cabbage shredder and not a knife because the daikon absolutely needs to be sliced as thin as possible.

-If your daikon radish isn’t thin enough, you won’t be able to fold it in half as it will crack.
-So make sure to use a cabbage shredder in order for this recipe to work!
+If your daikon radish isn’t thin enough, you won’t be able to fold it in half as it will crack in half when you try to fold the low carb potsticker.
+Make sure to use a cabbage shredder in order for this recipe to work!

 You’ll want to add 1-2 teaspoons of the meat mixture on one half of the daikon slice.
 You’ll then fold the other half of the daikon slice over the meat.
 Traditionally, we would sprinkle some potato starch over the daikon slices and meat so that they can stick to each other better, but since these are low carb and paleo, that’s not an option.

 That is why it’s extremely important to slice the daikon radish as thinly as you can.
 The thinner it is, the easier it’ll be to fold over the meat and stick to it.
 If it’s too thick, the slice will just open up and not stick to the meat.

 Once all of your daikon slices are filled with meat, simply line them up in a frying pan with some sesame oil.
 Fry, without moving them, a couple of minutes, then add a bit of water, cover, and let the water completely evaporate.